arthur-arthur/p53mutants/README.md

 The [p53 mutants dataset](https://archive.ics.uci.edu/ml/datasets/p53+Mutants) consists of 31420 mutant p53 proteins with a total of 5408 numeric features, as well as their experimentally determined tumor suppression activities.
 The goal of this project was to predict the activity of a protein given these numeric features.
 The primary challenges specific to this dataset were the dimensionality of the feature space as well as the class imbalance: the "active" class contained only 151 instances (~ 0.5 %).
 Three different classifiers were used: a logistic regression (LR) model, a random forest (RF) classifier and a neural network (NN).

 Optimization of the LR and RF pipelines was performed in 3 consecutive steps (Fig 1).
+All source code as well as the results of the different optimization and cross-validation steps (as `.csv` files) are included in this repository, as specified below.

 ![](figs/protocol_overview.png)
 *Figure 2.
 Schematic overview of the workflow to optimize a prediction model for p53 mutant protein activity classification.
 Details are given below.*

 First, preprocessing and dimension-reduction was performed.
 Then, the dimension-reduced dataset was used to evaluate how (direct and indirect) class-balancing strategies affected performance.
 Lastly, the classifier itself was optimized in terms of its hyperparameters and the extra-sample performance was estimated using the held-out test set (obtained from a stratified 80/20 split).
 Optimization of each step was done in terms of the downstream classification performance (4-fold CV on the training set).
-To facilitate efficient iteration over different algorithms and hyperparameters, the Matthews Correlation Coefficient (MCC)) was used.
+To facilitate efficient iteration over different algorithms and hyperparameters, the Matthews Correlation Coefficient (MCC)) was used (Chicco et al., 2020).
 Furthermore, for the initial optimization steps, the majority class was randomly downsampled and the downstream classifier was jointly optimized for performance but as well as efficiency.

 # Data cleaning and exploration